 However, if the drywall behind the wallpaper has issues, then removal may have problems from the start.

-However, there are a few instances where you may want to paint over the wallpaper itself.
+There are a few other instances as well where you may want to paint over the wallpaper itself.
+These include…

 You should start on a small section of wallpaper to see if removing it damages the drywall or plaster underneath.

 Sometimes the wallpaper glue can be dissolved, but in other cases, the glue has seeped deep into the surface.

 Stripping off old wallpaper in an open living room can be fairly easy as compared to the paper in a small bathroom or a kitchen.